daniel-k-feinberg/ssh-positron/README.md

 ### If I delete or rebuild the container

-This is a security feature of SSH: Your computer stores a unique cryptographic "fingerprint" (a host key) for every server it connects to in the file `~/.ssh/known_hosts`.
+Your computer stores a unique cryptographic "fingerprint" (a host key) for every server it connects to in the file `~/.ssh/known_hosts`.

 Every time you completely rebuild your Docker container, the SSH server inside it generates a *brand new, unique* host key.